The visitor through his tour of the area will find that the ancient and modern history of the city are continuous and not foreign to each other.

 “Road of the bridge” running festival

 Come and run to Arta’s Semi-Marathon “The Road to Giofiri” and explore a city with rich history, many and important historical monuments.
-The famous stone bridge of Arta, a trademark of the city, known by the homonymous municipal poem.
+The famous stone bridge of Arta, a trademark of the city, known by the homonymous folk song.

 Tzoumerka is heaven on earth, where visitors can enjoy every kind of activity: trekking, off-road running, climbing, mountaineering, ski mountaineering, river trekking and much more.